 Mortgage deals with smaller deposit sizes often come with a higher rate of interest.
 This means your mortgage repayments will also be higher.
 We appreciate this can make life difficult for some people but we can advise you on ways to raise funds for a deposit and reduce your loan size.
 If you’re a first-time buyer, our mortgage experts can also advise you on the government schemes that can help to make a mortgage more affordable.

-The table below illustrates how much deposit you will need to pay for mortgages at different loan-to-values.
+The table and graph below illustrate how much deposit you will need to pay for mortgages at different loan-to-values.

 |Property value||Deposit size as a percentage||Deposit size in GBP||Mortgage amount||LTV ratio|